-- While the MPCA is not a ritual group, its in-person meetings take place within Sacred Space.
+- While the MPCA is not a ritual group, its meetings take place within Sacred Space.
 To facilitate problem-solving and encourage honest communication, those within the Sacred Space are asked to commit to keep private any personal or group information revealed therein.
 No such expectation of confidentiality may be expected on MPCA e-mail forums, and participants are urged to exercise reasonable care.

 - This Statement of Purpose is not valid until approved by the Board of Directors.
 It may be amended by the Board of Directors according to the bylaws.